bbcmicrobit/micropython/docs/micropython.rst

 .. py:function:: micropython.const(expr)

-    Used to declare that the expression is a constant so that the compile can optimise it.
+    Used to declare that the expression is a constant so that the compiler can optimise it.
 The use of this function should be as follows:

     .. code-block:: python